ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ## Summary
 The `rti-connext-dds-5.3.1` software meets most of the standards defined for Quality Level 1 defined for ROS2 packages, this includes, but not limited to, broad documentation related to the API of the software and testing of the main features of the software.

-The main concerns related to this software are related to the fact that the development of it is not complete in an open-source fashion, so it is unknown the policies they have to develop their code and if they have any policies related to versioning.
-For the case of ROS2, as the libraries are fixed to the `5.3.1` there should not be any considering versioning and API/ABI stability.
+As this package is not open-source, many policies related to quality control are not openly documented.
+For example, it is difficult to find information relating to its versioning policy.
+For ROS 2 distributions, packages may need to rely on strict versions, like `5.3.1`, to ensure API/ABI stability.

 Without reports of coverage, it is not clear if the software is completely tested.
 However, according to a [blog entry](https://www.rti.com/blog/software-testing-at-rti)  from RTI, the company takes testing very seriously.